Cincinnati Product Liability Lawyer Reviewing Abilify Injury Cases

 • If urges occur, consider reducing the dose or discontinuing the drug.
 However, patients should not suddenly stop taking their aripiprazole medicine without first talking to their health care professional.

-If you or a loved one have suffered from unusual compulsive behaviors after taking Abilify and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one have suffered from unusual compulsive behaviors after taking Abilify and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.